lee-joanne/yakker-frontend/README.md

 ![Screenshot of post create page validation](documentation/createpost-validation.png)

 Logged-in users will be able to create posts by clicking on the 'Create Post' icon in the nav bar.
 If logged-out users try to access this url, they will automatically be redirected to homepage.
 On the Create Post page, users will be able to add their image, add a title, and add content.
 If the user tries to submit the form without adding a photo or title, messages will show to the user explaining the issue.
 The image upload will only accept image files, and images smaller than 2500px in width and in height, and less than 1MB thanks to the back end set-up for posts.
+If logged-out users try to access this page, they will be redirected to homepage.

 User stories covered: